usegalaxy-eu/docker-cellxgene/README.md

 # docker-cellxgene

 Docker image with [CELLxGENE](https://cellxgene.cziscience.com/) version 1.3.0.

-This version is optimized for cellxgene usage in galaxy.
+This container is optimized for CELLxGENE usage in galaxy.

 To build this container you can use the following command: